Can You Freeze Milk? Yes, and Here’s How.

 How to Thaw Frozen Milk

 Simply leave frozen milk in the fridge to thaw overnight.
-If the milk has separated a bit, give it a vigorous shake before using.

 Still looking for ways to use up a bit of milk?
 These recipes all call for a half cup: